 CO2-powered paintball guns are the original paintball technology to create enough pressure to fire a paintball up to 300 feet-per-second.
 This high speed is the result of liquid CO2 being converted into pressurized gas to attack your opponents at rapid speeds.
 With the proper care and maintenance of your gun, you can quickly identify leaks and fix them for continued use.

 If your gun is leaking CO2, there is a good chance you will need to replace the O-Ring.
+In fact, damaged or worn-out O-ring is the most common cause for leaking CO2 gas in a paintball gun.
+Luckily that is very easy to fix and it will only cost you a few dollars.
 Here is a great collection of paintball O-Rings on Amazon:

 Understanding Paintball Guns and Issues in Leaking